Prime-TITAN-CameraMan/termux-desktops/Documentation/termux/problem_fix.md

 <br>

 ## How to fix Camera problem <a name=camera></a>
 Having problem to get Camera access in Termux and Termux Desktops?
-Dont't worry—
+Don't worry—

 Run the following command in Termux and **Grant the Camera permission**:
 ```